kwo/uts/README.md

 ## Examples

+Print the current unix timestamp.
 ```sh
 uts
 1696283053
 ```

+Parse the given unix timestamp.
 ```sh
 uts 1696283053
 2023-10-02T23:44:13+02:00
 ```

+Parse the given date using the local timezone.
 ```sh
 uts 2023-10-02T23:44:13
 1696283053
 ```

+Parse the given date using the UTC timezone.
 ```sh
 uts 2023-10-02T21:44:13Z
 1696283053
 ```

+Parse the given date using a timezone offset.
 ```sh
 uts 2023-10-02T23:44:13+02:00
 1696283053
 ```

+Parse the date and time, given as two separate arguments, using the local timezone.
 ```sh
 uts 2023-10-02 23:44:13
 1696283053
 ```

+Parse the date and time using a timezone offset.
 ```sh
 uts 2023-10-02 23:44:13 02:00
 1696283053
 ```

+Parse the date and time using a timezone offset.
 ```sh
 uts 2023-10-02 14:44:13 -07:00
 1696283053
 ```

+Parse the date and time using a named timezone.
 ```sh
 uts 2023-10-02 23:44:13 Europe/Berlin
 1696283053